Nirgundi Seeds | Sambhalu Beej | Chaste Seeds | Nirgund

 Fever and Infection Control

-Acts as a natural antipyretic, useful in managing high fevers and related microbial infections. -
+Nirgundi acts as a natural antipyretic and helps control fevers and microbial infections. -

 Enhances Strength and Clarity